 Universal Design (UD) is the concept that both the built environment and products can be designed for use by the widest possible range of people.
 By taking into account the full range of human diversity – people at all ages and stages of life, people with temporary or permanent physical illnesses or disabilities, and people with varying conceptual and cognitive abilities – it is possible to design things that are more functional and easier to use for everyone in our societies.

-Jeremy works in association with Colette Fransolet and Phillip Thompson of UD Africa (Universal Design Africa), a leading South African company committed to the application of universal design to the built environment and the digital world.
+Jeremy has worked in association with Colette Fransolet of Inclusive Design and Phillip Thompson of UD Africa (Universal Design Africa), two leading South African companies committed to the application of universal design to the built environment and the digital world.

-UD Africa’s expertise spans architecture, industrial design, and education and research in the field of Universal Design.
-Among the services they offer are Universal Access Audits, and Jeremy’s interests lie in this area in particular.
+Their expertise spans architecture, industrial design, and education and research in the field of Universal Design.
+Among the services offered by Inclusive Design and UD Africa are Universal Access Audits, and Jeremy’s interests lie in this area in particular.